Azure/batch-shipyard/docs/63-batch-shipyard-custom-images.md

 Due to Storage account throttling limits, you must limit the number of compute nodes served from a single storage account (and thus VHD).
-For the maximum performance, you should limit one VHD for every 40 VMs for Linux (or 20 VMs for Windows) and these VHDs should be on separate storage accounts within the same subscription in the same region as your Batch account.
+For maximum performance, you should limit one VHD for every 40 VMs for Linux (or 20 VMs for Windows) and these VHDs should be on separate storage accounts within the same subscription in the same region as your Batch account.
 You can use [blobxfer](https://github.com/Azure/blobxfer) or [AzCopy](https://azure.microsoft.com/en-us/documentation/articles/storage-use-azcopy/)
-to copy your VHD images.
+to copy and/or replicate your VHD images.

 ## Provisioning a Custom Image
 You will need to ensure that your custom image is sufficiently prepared